 It’s easy for fans to look at the current version of their favorite NBA players and think “they were probably dominant at the sport since they were in middle school.”
-There are many prodigies whose talent is apparent from a very young age, but there are others who faced obstacles in their journey to play in the premier basketball league in the world.
+There are many prodigies whose talent is apparent from a very young age, but there are others who faced obstacles in their journey to just get on the court with the world's best players.

-Anthony was cut from the varsity basketball team standing 6’1” tall, and then got his lucky break.
+Anthony was cut from the varsity basketball team standing just over six feet tall, and then got his lucky break.

 “I grew four inches and I thought I was going to die, literally,” Anthony said.
 Via CigarAficionado.

-The growth spurt may have been hard to deal with physically at the time, but it gave the future 10 time NBA All-Star the jump start he needed to carve out a prolific career.
+The growth spurt may have been hard to deal with physically at the time, but it gave the future ten-time NBA All-Star the jump start he needed to carve out a prolific career.